 Marijuana Oil Benefits

-In the last decades (since the 1970s), scientists have made immense progress in discovering the many health benefits of marijuana oil.
+In the last few decades, scientists have made immense progress in discovering the many health benefits of marijuana oil.
 Marijuana oil has been proven to:

-- Increased Appetite: Marijuana oil was cited in a 2007 study to increase the appetite of anorexia patients and patients suffering from nausea.
+- Stimulate Appetite: Marijuana oil was cited in a 2007 study to increase the appetite of anorexia patients and patients suffering from nausea.

-- Health Improvement in Asthma Sufferers: Inhaling marijuana vapors has been shown to improve air conductivity in the lungs, making it a promising future treatment for asthma.
+- Improve health in Asthma Sufferers: Inhaling marijuana vapors has been shown to improve air conductivity in the lungs, making it a promising future treatment for asthma.
 It mainly works as a bronchodilator.

-- Reduced Stress: Long-term studies on war veterans have shown that marijuana can reduce the effects of PTSD.
+- Reduce Stress: Long-term studies on war veterans have shown that marijuana can reduce the effects of PTSD.
 Another study suggested that marijuana can reduce anxiety and fear.

-- Pain Reduction: Marijuana can reduce physical pain.
+- Reduce pain: Marijuana can reduce physical pain.
 A single dose has been shown to reduce pain levels in people suffering from post-surgical neuropathic pain.

-- Improved Sleep: Since marijuana has been shown to reduce stress and pain, it can help certain individuals sleep better thanks to the relaxation and comfort it provides.
+- Improve Sleep: Since marijuana has been shown to reduce stress and pain, it can help certain individuals sleep better thanks to the relaxation and comfort it provides.

-Modern science still hasn’t discovered all the potential benefits and uses of marijuana oil.
-Stil, medicinal marijuana is already successfully helping people suffering from chronic pain, chemotherapy side effects, and stress-related ailments.
+Modern science still hasn’t discovered all the potential benefits and uses of marijuana oil, but medicinal marijuana is already in use helping people suffering from chronic pain, chemotherapy side effects, and stress-related ailments.

 Hemp Oil Benefits

-Hemp oil can significantly improve quality of life.
-Studies on the effects of CBD in hemp oil reveal promising results, including health benefits like…
+Studies on the effects of CBD in hemp oil have shown some promising results, including:

-- Better Sleep: CBD has a mild relaxing effect that can help you fall asleep easier at night, without causing drowsiness.
+- Better Sleep: CBD can have a mild relaxing effect that may support improved sleep without causing drowsiness.

-- Reduced Stress: CBD gives an overall sense of comfort that helps people wind down and recharge after a difficult day.
+- Reduced Stress: CBD may provide an overall sense of comfort that helps people wind down and recharge after a difficult day.

-- Decreased Inflammation: CBD has been shown to naturally help against inflammation, increasing general well-being.
+- Decreased Inflammation: CBD has been shown to naturally help against inflammation, though again, more studies are needed to verify these claims.

-- Improved Quality of Life: A daily serving of CBD offers a general sense of euphoria without any of the psychotropic effects of marijuana.
+- Improved Mood: A daily serving of CBD may offer a general sense of euphoria without any of the psychoactive effects of marijuana.

 Side Effects of Cannabis Oil